Dacia Sandero: Stepway

 A crossover-look version of the Sandero dubbed the Sandero Stepway continued for the third generation.
 The TCe 110 engine from the Dacia Jogger is also available exclusively on the Sandero Stepway.

 Renault Sandero

-The Sandero, along with the Logan, was due to launch in Russia in 2022, but this was never completed due to the ongoing war.
+The Sandero, along with the Logan, was due to launch in Russia in 2022, but this was never completed due to the Russian invasion of Ukraine.
 However, some camouflaged prototypes were photographed at the former Renault factory in Moscow, now Moskvitch.